tanem/react-svg/README.md

 ```

 # Roadmap
-Currently, svg-injector does not exist on npm, so we've manually included it in this package.
-It would be nice to have svg-injector as a npm dependency, hopefully it can be published at some stage.

 react-svg does not currently support being rendered in node, this is because svg-injector uses XMLHttpRequest, something that node does not have locally.
 It would be nice to rewrite svg-injector to use something environment agnostic, like superagent or anything along those lines.
 This would allow react-svg to be rendered on both client and server.